garlic-byte/Qwen3_VL_Export_ONNX/README.md

-# qwen3-vl-2b-ONNX: Image-to-Text Inference Model
+# qwen3-vl-ONNX-TensorRT: Image-to-Text Inference Model

 ## Overview
-This repository provides the ONNX-converted version of the **qwen3-vl-2b** multimodal model, optimized for efficient image-to-text generation.
+This repository provides the ONNX-converted version of the **qwen3-vl** multimodal model, optimized for efficient image-to-text generation.
 The model supports inference on single images with a fixed input resolution of 224×224 and outputs descriptive text based on visual content.
+Tested 2b and 4b, theoretically supporting all VLMs for Qwen3-VL.

 ## Key Features
 - **Model Type**: ONNX-exported multimodal large language model (vision-language)